achirkin/real-salient/README.md

 ### saber-salient

-`saber-salient` is a dynamic library to be used in a BeatSaber plugin.
+`saber-salient` is a dynamic library to be used in my [BeatSaber plugin](https://github.com/achirkin/CameraPlus).
 It functions the same as `vr-salient`, but does not require `OpenCV` and requires VR tracking.